 Participation in domestic or international offcampus semester programs can be an enriching and valuable part of the university experience.
 Spring Arbor University is proud to have a rich tradition of collaboration with a variety of such programs.
 It is the University's goal to help students make informed decisions about the costs and benefits of these programs.

 Domestic experience application packets are available in the Career Development Office.
 Application packets for international experiences are available in The Center for Global Studies and Initiatives, or the Career Center for domestic programs.
 Students are required to attend an off-campus semester workshop in The Center for Global Studies and Initiatives Office, or the Career center fro domestic programs.
 This is important for students to obtain valuable information on process, planning and timely preparation for an off-campus semester.

 State and federal aid may be applied to the cost of off-campus semester programs.
 There is a limited amount of Spring Arbor University financial aid available to students enrolled in off-campus programs.
-Spring Arbor University aid includes, but is not limited to, University grants and academic or athletic scholarships.
-Students who plan to attend these programs must apply for institutional aid.
-These forms must be completed and submitted to the Spring Arbor University financial aid office by the last Friday in February of the year prior to participation in an off-campus program.
-A committee will review all applications and determine the award recipients.

-Students participating in these programs will be registered at Spring Arbor University.
+Spring Arbor University aid includes, but Students participating in these programs will be registered at Spring Arbor University.
 Each student meets with the registrar to determine appropriate courses that will apply to the student's requirements at Spring Arbor University.
 Grades are submitted from the individual program to the registrar, and are recorded on the student transcript according to the Spring Arbor University grading system.

 The following programs aim to bring a Christian perspective to the issues studied, with the intent of helping students develop an integrated biblical worldview.
 For information, or a domestic program application, please visit the Career Development.
 For additional information, course descriptions and an international off-campus semester packet, contact The Center for Global Studies and Initiatives Office.
 Applications for many programs are available online.
 Programs without online applications may be obtained from the Spring Arbor University campus liaison for that program.